ING Banner

 7. Data Availability

-The WEAVE Open-Time (OT) Programme on the WHT in the WEAVE era is the fraction of observing time which is reserved for observations other than those of the WEAVE Survey.
+The WEAVE Open-Time (OT) Programme on the WHT in the WEAVE era is the fraction of observing time which is reserved for observations other than those of the WEAVE Survey (see WHT time during the WEAVE survey years for more information).
 Below, we provide potential applicants to the WEAVE OT Programme with a summary of the relevant procedures and rules relating to applying for time, and the use of the resulting data.
+Note that the whole process follows this calendar.
 For queries, please email

 weave_open_time_supporting.iac.es